Data Loss Prevention: How to Protect Your Data from Extreme Weather

 Every summer, Ontrack Data Recovery engineers see the same pattern: a surge in data recovery service requests that coincides with the start of the severe storm season.

-You can protect your data by following some simple precautions.
+You can take steps toward data loss prevention by following some simple precautions.
 With that said, even the most well-protected hard drives can crash, fail, quit, click, die… you get the picture.
 So we’ve also provided a few tips for how to respond when extreme weather does damage your computer equipment.

 Protecting Your Data from Severe Weather